vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 - **Alternative 1 (current choice)**: `select <deck_index>` Select a deck before any entry level command can be given.
   E.g. `select 1` followed by `delete 1`
-  - Pros: Easier for a user to make continuous changes to the same deck
+  - Pros: Easier for a user to make continuous changes to the same deck Allows following features to be implemented more easily
   - Cons: Users have to give an additional command

 - **Alternative 2**: `delete <deck_index> <entry_index>` Entry level commands specify a deck.
 E.g `delete 1 1`
   - Pros: Single command for users to execute
   - Cons: May cause confusion to the users.